tgstoecker/A2TEA.Workflow/README.md

 ((Transcriptome assemblies -> AHRD annotation also possible...))

-# Current:
-Installation of necessary software currently not implemented.
-Idea is to offer two solutions - the first as decribed in the next paragraph using a conda environment and a second in which all software will be installed at runtime.
-Also some cleanup is necessary, namely removal of redundancy or deletion of aspects which are unused ideas, e.g. the layout of the species table still includes a genome fasta.

 # Setup:
 Install the Python 3 version of Miniconda. you can get it here: https://docs.conda.io/en/latest/miniconda.html